andreswebs/k8s-fleet-argocd-template/README.md

 # k8s-fleet

-This repository contains configuration for a set of k8s clusters using Argo CD.
+This repository contains configuration for a fleet of k8s clusters where each cluster is using Argo CD in standalone mode.

 ## Argo CD Bootstrap